 Fall off the wagon and check your notifications one too many times, and you will be punished.
 You might get an electric shock, or public messages posted on your Facebook page saying that you have spent too much time online.
 You can also use the vibrate or beep stimuli if a zap is not right for you.

 Essential reading: Review, Pavlok – zap yourself into breaking bad habits

 The electrical stimulus is carefully designed so that it is enough to be uncomfortable, but not so strong that it hurts.
 It’s a lot like a static shock you get when you touch a doorknob after rubbing your feet on the carpet.
 Pretty soon, your brain associates the stimulus with the bad habit, creating an aversion.

 Pavloc says its wearable can be trained to help you overcome a host of other bad habits as well.
 This includes: smoking, swearing, overeating, hitting snooze, lack of productivity, all work and no play, snacking, hair picking, skin picking and procrastinating.

-The studies so far have been done with wristbands.
-However, as we move away from the wrist, solutions could be found that monitor a wider range of reactions and are not so easy to remove or fool.
+Looking forward, the options to help with addictions should become much better.
+As we move away from the wrist, solutions will be found that monitor a wider range of reactions and will not be so easy to remove or fool.